almeriopamplona/FiniteVolumeMethod2D/README.md

 ### Lid-driven cavity

 One run simulations for six Reynolds numbers: 100, 400, 1000, 3200, 7500, and 10000.
 These are the same cases that Ghia (1982) investigated in his paper and were used to validate the code.
 Additionally, one used mainly a 128 x 128 staggered grid.
 For Re = 100, 400, and 1000, one used a time step equal to 1E-5 s and a final time equal to 30 s.
-For the other three Reynolds numbers,  one used a time step equal to 2E-4 and final time equal to 660 s.
+For the other three Reynolds numbers,  one used a time step equal to 2E-4 s and final time equal to 660 s.
 The streamlines with the velocity field as the backgroud are in the following figures:

 <table>
   <tr>